Skip to content Skip to navigation

 How can you find your vehicle's Euro standard?

-Your vehicle's Euro standard is a key indicator of the level of its pollutant emissions.
-The higher the standard, the less polluting the vehicle.
-Here's how to determine it:
+Your vehicle's Euro standard is essential: it indicates its level of pollutant emissions.
+The higher the number, the less your car pollutes.
+You can follow these steps to determine it:

-• The registration certificate: the Euro standard is usually indicated on your certificate ("V9" field).
+• The Euro standard is usually indicated in field V9

-If the Euro standard is not shown on the registration certificate, you can determine it by using:
+2. If the Euro standard is not on your registration certificate, you can determine it via:

-• Contesting the Euro standard: if you feel that the Euro standard shown on your registration certificate is incorrect, or is not visible, you can request a correction of the data.
-This request must be accompanied by proof, such as the European Certificate of Conformity (COC).
+If you believe that the Euro standard indicated on your registration certificate is incorrect or missing, in some cases you can request a data correction directly from the DIV or via a correction form via Brussels Fiscality.
+This request must be accompanied by evidence, such as the European Certificate of Conformity (COC).

-• Vehicle class for Vans (N1) : the class of your (N1) Van is determined by its referenced mass.
-To calculate this mass, add 25kg to the weight of your vehicle to the working reference (Example: un vehicle of 1500kg +25 kg = 1525kg)
+Class of a van (N1): the class of your van (N1) is determined by its reference mass.
+To calculate this mass, add 25 kg to the weight of your vehicle in running order (example: a vehicle weighing 1500 kg + 25 kg = 1525 kg).

-• Classe I : referenced mass is inferior or equal to 1305 kg
+• Class I: reference mass less than or equal to 1305 kg

-• Class of bus (M3): from 2036, there will be a distinction in the access criteria for category M3 buses of the ‘city bus’ type (classes I, II and A) and of the ‘tourist bus’ type (classes III and B).
-The definitions can be found in the Highway Code (article 1, §1, 1 of the Royal Decree of 15 March 1968 on the general regulations on the technical conditions to be met by vehicles, their trailers and their safety accessories).
+Class of bus (M3): from 2036, there will be a distinction in the access criteria for category M3 buses of the ‘city bus’ type (classes I, II and A) and of the ‘tourist bus’ type (classes III and B)

 Good to know